madetech/handbook/guides/it/laptop_replacements.md

 # Laptop replacements

-The laptop renewal period is 3 years, which is based on the age of the laptop not the amount of time an individual has had it.
+The laptop renewal period is 3 or 4 years, depending on your role and the age of the laptop, not the amount of time an individual has had it.
 Renewal is entirely optional - if you want to keep your current laptop that’s fine.

 - Aura will contact you to let you know the laptop is eligible for renewal.
 You’ll be offered a new machine in line with our agreed [laptop specifications for your role.](https://github.com/madetech/handbook/blob/main/guides/it/Hardware.md)